PhDuck/ALBlog/content/posts/Partial-Records-Anti-Examples.md

 To all the AL developers who have asked for more examples, I hope this twist still satisfies your request.
 With the majority of bad ways to use Partial Records shown here, I expect to see great applications of Partial Records in the wild.

-A side note on language design, we the language developers aren’t infinitely creative (or wise), we cannot foresee all possible usages of our features.
+A side note on language design, we, the language developers aren’t infinitely creative (or wise), we cannot foresee all possible usages of our features.
 It is up to our users to be truly creative, testing the limits and finding interesting combinations.
 So, if you find yourself being overly creative with Partial Records, please tweet at [me](https://twitter.com/PhDuck2) 😊